coq-community/awesome-coq/README.md

 ## Books

-- [Coq'Art](https://www.labri.fr/perso/casteran/CoqArt/) by Yves Bertot and Pierre Castéran (2004, Chinese version in 2009) – The first book dedicated to Coq; only the French version and the exercises can be downloaded for free, an English version is available via [Springer's website](https://link.springer.com/book/10.1007/978-3-662-07964-5).
+- [Coq'Art](https://www.labri.fr/perso/casteran/CoqArt/) by Yves Bertot and Pierre Castéran (2004, Chinese version in 2009) – The first book dedicated to Coq.
 - [Software Foundations](https://softwarefoundations.cis.upenn.edu) by Benjamin Pierce et al. (2007) – Series of Coq-based textbooks on logic, functional programming, and foundations of programming languages, much acclaimed for being accessible to beginners, but mostly oriented towards computer scientists.
 - [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/) by Adam Chlipala (2008) – Textbook about practical engineering with Coq which teaches advanced practical tricks and a very specific style of proof.
-- [Program Logics for Certified Compilers](https://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/program-logics-certified-compilers) by Andrew W. Appel et al (2014) – Book that explains how to construct powerful and expressive program logics using the theory of separation logic, accompanied by a formal model in Coq, the [Verified Software Toolchain](https://vst.cs.princeton.edu), which is applied to the C light programming language and other examples.
+- [Program Logics for Certified Compilers](https://www.cambridge.org/us/academic/subjects/computer-science/programming-languages-and-applied-logic/program-logics-certified-compilers) by Andrew W. Appel et al (2014) – Book that explains how to construct powerful and expressive program logics using the theory of separation logic, accompanied by a formal model in Coq which is applied to the Clight programming language and other examples.
 - [Formal Reasoning About Programs](http://adam.chlipala.net/frap/) by Adam Chlipala (2017) – Book that simultaneously provides a general introduction to formal logical reasoning about the correctness of programs and to using Coq for this purpose.
 - [Programs and Proofs](https://ilyasergey.net/pnp/) by Ilya Sergey (2017) – Book that gives a brief and practically-oriented introduction to the basic concepts of interactive theorem proving using Coq; emphasizes the computational nature of inductive reasoning about decidable propositions via a small set of primitives from the SSreflect proof language.
 - [Computer Arithmetic and Formal Proofs](http://iste.co.uk/book.php?id=1238) by Sylvie Boldo and Guillaume Melquiond (2017) – Book that gives a comprehensive view of how to formally specify and verify tricky floating-point algorithms with Coq using the Flocq library.